-Kyowa Bridge is great for Haneda plane spotting
+Kyowa Bridge is Great for Haneda Airport Plane Spotting

-The Showajima Industrial Site was my latest place for plane spotting.
+The Showajima Industrial Site was my latest (i.e., 31/7/2022) place for plane spotting.
 Haneda Airport is less than two kilometers away.
-In prime time many jetliners fly past.
+In prime time, many jetliners fly past.
 I had good weather for my visit.
 It was an excellent afternoon for aircraft photography.

-Well, I need to say you won’t be shooting from within the industrial site but near it.
-The exact spot is on Kyowa Bridge.
-From there, you’ll be able to photograph airliners as they approach runway 16R.
-On a Sunday afternoon, I started taking photos at about 4:30 pm and finished around 6:30.
+Well, you won’t shoot from within the industrial site but near it.
+The exact spot is Kyowa Bridge.
+From there, you photograph airliners as they approach runway 16R.
+I started taking these photos at 4:30 p.m. and finished at 6:30 p.m. a Sunday afternoon.

-- At the bridge, the planes fly almost directly at you.
-You can get good frontal shots.
+• The planes fly at you.
+You get good frontal shots.

-- As aircraft pass you very close, even short lenses are very effective.
+• As aircraft pass you close, even short lenses are effective.
 I took quite a few at 100 mm, and they filled the frame.
-It was also possible to zoom in and get details as they flew by.
+Zoom in and get details as they fly by.

 Where is Kyowa Bridge?